Preparing students to be advanced practice nurses who provide care to acute and chronically ill adults.

 - Specialize—a chance to specialize as part of the extended clinical practicum

 Full-time students begin study in the fall, and complete the program in 21 months, including summer session in year 1.
 In the first year, the full-time student has didactic classes on Thursdays and Fridays (in the fall and spring).
-When the student begins AGACNP practicums, the didactic component is generally on Thursday.
+When the student begins AGACNP practicums, the didactic component is generally on one day of the week.
 Clinical practicum days will vary widely depending on the student’s clinical site and preceptor and may include hours outside the typical work week.

 All clinical/practicum activities are generally conducted within the Commonwealth of Virginia.
 Clinical/practice activities may be conducted outside Virginia if the University is authorized to place students in that state and pending faculty approval.